cityofaustin/Residential-Permitting/_glossary/fence.md

   <br>

-  <br>a decoratitve fence is made of up 25% or less solid material and uses an
+  <br>a decorative fence is made of up 25% or less solid material and uses an
   open design

   <br>